-Your LinkedIn profile is an essential part of your personal brand and having a great one is a MUST if you plan to do any form of LinkedIn marketing or lead generation.
+Your LinkedIn profile is an essential part of your personal brand, and having a great one is a MUST if you plan to do any form of LinkedIn marketing or lead generation.

-To me an all-star profile means that you…
+To me, an all-star profile means:

-They will Google your name.
+They Google your name.

 Did you know that your LinkedIn profile will show up very high in the search results (often in the top spot) and usually before your website?

-Personal branding has become a hot topic and your personal brand is reflected in everything that shows up in Google search results and your social media profiles.
+Personal branding has become a hot topic, and your personal brand is reflected in everything that shows up in Google search results and your social media profiles.

-Choosing Keywords for Your LinkedIn Profile
+Choosing keywords for your LinkedIn profile

 How to Create an All-Star LinkedIn Profile [Infographic]